michaliskambi/elisp/README.md

+# Michalis Kamburelis' Emacs configuration

-This is the Emacs configuration of Michalis Kamburelis ( http://michalis.ii.uni.wroc.pl/~michalis/ ).
+This is my ([Michalis Kamburelis](https://michalis.xyz/)) Emacs configuration.

 I use this repo to synchronize my Emacs configuration between many systems.
+It works with many OSes like normal Unix (Linux, FreeBSD...), macOS, Windows.
+It assumes a "reasonably fresh" Emacs version (as found in various Linux distros, in their stable or newer versions).

-Some of it is old, some of it is new.
+Some of this EmacsLisp code is very old, some of it is very new.
 Some of it is more generally-useful, some of it is very specific to my personal needs and preferences.
 Reuse as you like:)

-My typical setup instructions (assuming you put this in ~/elisp, otherwise edit the path in sample_dot_emacs.el):
+My typical setup instructions (assuming you want to put this in `~/elisp`, otherwise edit the path in sample_dot_emacs.el):

 ~~~~
 cd $HOME